government-structures-and-functions

 Impact of the Constitution on Government

 The Constitution has a profound impact on the functioning of the U.S. government and the rights of its citizens.
-It serves as a living document that adapts to the changing needs of society.
+It serves as a living document that adapts to the changing needs of society through amendments and judicial interpretation.
+Its influence extends beyond the federal level, shaping state constitutions, local governments, and even international perceptions of democracy.

 Protection of Rights